All Systems Go!

 So what do I do?
 Here are a few warm-up tips to help properly prepare you for a more effective training session that brings you the results you’re looking for while helping to keep you injury free.

 Use active-dynamic movements to move your body through a full range of motion (ROM).
 These are large movements that can be performed just about anywhere you can think of.
 Be sure to include the shoulder and hip complexes as well as upper and lower extremities.
-We’ve put together a couple of 90 sec videos to get you moving in the right direction.
-CLICK HERE and go to VIDEO.

 Get the body moving through space.
 Begin to integrate and mobilize the entire body through dynamic full ROM movements that CHALLENGE posture and balance while focusing on muscle activation, especially for weak or inhibited areas.
 Lunges with trunk rotation, hip extension with shoulder flexion, push-ups with trunk rotation, squatting with scapular retraction, single-leg balance & reaching, lateral lunging with lateral spinal flexion/side-bending, etc. are all excellent ways to achieve an ALL SYSTEMS GO status.